I would like to welcome you to College Career Pathways at Asnuntuck Community College.

 Policies for CCP Students

 Students participating in ACC's CCP program are considered to be Asnuntuck Community College (ACC) students.
-Those students applying to earn credit for their Chemistry and/or math course must earn a minimum score of 55 on the elementary algebra portion of the Accuplacer placement test.
+Those students applying to earn credit for certain Chemistry and/or all math courses must earn a minimum score of 65 on the elementary algebra portion of the Accuplacer placement test.
 This test will be offered to students prior to their enrolling in the course.
 Please check with your high school guidance department on how you can take the test.

 CCP Application Material: